 Benchtop to Bedside (B2B)

-A course for scientists, physicians, and graduate students who want move laboratory discoveries to the marketplace for the benefit of patients and others.
-The course runs 12 weeks starting in January every year.
+A course for scientists, physicians, and graduate students who want move laboratory discoveries to the marketplace.

 The course consists of a series of seminars to identify the steps necessary to move a scientific or clinical discovery from the laboratory to the market.